 Your child is learning about feelings.
 Tantrums are common in children this age.
 They happen when children are frustrated and stressed and can’t cope with it.
 They can also be triggered when children are tired and hungry or feel jealous, frightened or unhappy.

 The following information provides information about the stages of your child’s development and some tips for what you can do to support your child.
 Your child may do some things earlier or later than described here.

-There is more detailed information about your baby’s development in the ‘Bump, Baby & Beyond’ book (External link).
+There is more detailed information about your baby’s development in the Bump Baby and Beyond - Public Health Wales (nhs.wales).
 If you are worried about your child’s development – ask your GP or health visitor.